IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

 | **Public Subnets**   | Internet-facing            | `10.0.3.0/24`, `10.0.4.0/24` |
 | **Internet Gateway** | Public access point        | `my-ig`                      |
 | **Route Table**      | Routes traffic to IGW      | `0.0.0.0/0 → my-ig`          |

+## Amazon Route 53 and CloudFront Overview

+Amazon **Route 53** is a Domain Name System (DNS) service that translates website names into IP addresses so browsers can locate and connect to websites.
+It supports different routing policies such as **latency-based**, **geolocation**, **geoproximity**, and **weighted round robin** to direct user traffic efficiently.
+Route 53 can also be used to register and manage domain names.

+**Amazon CloudFront** is a **Content Delivery Network (CDN)** that uses **edge locations** to deliver website content closer to users for faster performance.
+By caching static assets like images and videos in nearby locations, CloudFront reduces latency and enhances the user experience.
+Together, Route 53 and CloudFront ensure that users can access web applications quickly and reliably from anywhere in the world.